 When their second release failed to chart, Levy issued their last Lee record, sometime in mid-1950.
 It was "Don't Blame My Dreams," backed with "I'm Crying Cause You're Laughing At Me."
-This one didn't take off either, and Lee Records went out of business.
+This one didn't take off either (it doesn't seem to have been sent out for review), and Lee Records went out of business.
 Levy sold all his masters, including all unreleased Shadows sides, to Bob and Morty Shad's Sittin' In With Records.
 Lee issued a mixed bag of records: R&B, blues, gospel and calypso, but it was a small company, with little distribution, and it couldn't handle the competition.

 Said Scott: "Levy went out of business and Bobby Shad took it over.
 The things that came out on Shad's Sittin' In With label were actually recorded for Lee."

 In October 1950, the inevitable happened.
 Uncle Sam stepped in and Scott King was drafted.
 "When I went into the army in October, 1950, the group broke up.
 I went overseas, and when I got out in 1952, I went back with them.
 I don't think they did anything while I was in the army; they were waiting for me to come back."